 Many disasters strike with little or no warning, as the 2004 Indian Ocean earthquake and tsunami demonstrated.
 That morning, the tsunami traveled at up to 500 mph, radiating across the Indian Ocean before slamming into the coasts of 14 countries.
 Families had little time to react, much less prepare.
-So communities all around the Indian Ocean — even to Africa’s shores — experienced widespread homelessness.
+So communities all around the Indian Ocean — even to Africa’s shores — experienced widespread destruction and homelessness.

 Pray for refugees.

 The number of people forcibly displaced is at a record high of 79.5 million, according to the U.N. refugee agency.
 Children under 18 make up 40% of that number.
 Some are refugees; others are displaced within their countries’ borders.
 The refugee crises originating from Syria, Venezuela, Afghanistan, South Sudan, and Myanmar paint the poignant picture of people fleeing conflicts and extreme poverty.